nico202/jack_osc/README.md

 	jack_free(type);

 ## Realtime safe OSC libraries
-If you want to parse, create and manipulate OSC messages in the Jack process thread, you'll need a realtime safe OSC library.
+If you want to parse, create and manipulate OSC packets in the Jack process thread, you'll need a realtime safe OSC library.

 * [rtosc](https://github.com/fundamental/rtosc)